The NBME updated the Free 120 Step 1 questions on June 6th, 2022. Below are explanations for every question in Blocks 1-3.

 30. D- This patient has developed a spontaneous vertebral fracture with no history of trauma.
 She has signs of hypercortisolism (e.g., weight gain, thin extremities, central adiposity, purple striae), likely due to Cushing syndrome (e.g. high normal ACTH, elevated urinary free cortisol).
 The most likely cause of her fracture is an increase in osteoclast lifespan and activation due to corticosteroid mediated upregulation of RANKL expression.

 32. D- This newborn is at risk for fetal alcohol syndrome (FAS) due to his mothers alcohol intake (e.g., vodka).
-Findings of FAS include developmental delay, microcephaly, smooth hypoplastic filtrum, down-slanting short palpebral fissures, epicanthal folds, heart defects (e.g., VSD), and many others.
+Findings of FAS include developmental delay, microcephaly, smooth hypoplastic philthrum, down-slanting short palpebral fissures, epicanthal folds, heart defects (e.g., VSD), and many others.
 (A) Hypospadias is a common congenital malformation due to incorrect positioning of the external urethral meatus as a result of impaired urethral folds and foreskin fusion.
 (B) Limb hypoplasia is seen in various syndromes and can be due to drug use (e.g., thalidomide) and sequence limb development (e.g. Potter sequence).
 (C) Neck webbing is classically associated with Turner syndrome.
 (E) Spasticity is commonly associated with disorders of the central nervous system (e.g., cerebral palsy).
+For additional information check out MedSchool Bootcamp's video on Teratogenic Medications.

 33. B- This cirrhotic patient (irregular liver surface, jaundice, caput medusae) has developed esophageal variceal bleeding and is about to undergo a TIPS procedure.
 TIPS is a transjugular intrahepatic portosystemic shunt that is used to decrease portal venous pressure and relieve pressure within anatomically relevant portocaval anastomoses (e.g., left gastric:esophageal, paraumbilical:small gastric, superior rectal:middle/inferior rectal).
 During this procedure, a needle catheter is inserted into the internal jugular vein and passed to the hepatic vein.
 Once inside, the needle is used to pierce through the liver parenchyma, creating a new shunt between the portal vein and the inferior vena cava (via the hepatic vein).
 (A, C, D, E) are all veins within the portal venous system.
-Thus, creating a shunt between one of them and another portal venous structure would not relief intraportal pressure.
+Thus, creating a shunt between one of them and another portal venous structure would not relieve intraportal pressure.
+For additional information check out MedSchool Bootcamp's video on Veins, Anastomoses, and Hemorrhoids.

 34. B- This patient has a history of chronic back pain with evidence of bone loss on MRI.
 This is seen as loss of lumbar vertebral body height, bulging intervertebral discs, and spinal stenosis with evidence of impingement.
 A major risk factor for bone loss and the development of osteoporosis is cigarette smoking.
 Others include malabsorption, malnutrition, anorexia, medications (e.g., anticonvulsants, corticosteroids, PPIs, anticoagulants).
 (A) Excessive alcohol consumption is a risk factor but this patient had not drank in 5 years and only drank two beers per day when he did.

 35. B- This patient has developed a rapidly enlarging neck mass in the posterior triangle.
 Biopsy results reveal squamous epithelium (overlying skin), enlarged atypical nuclei (neoplastic lymphocytes), and absent keratin formation (not epidermal material).
-Although this vignette does not mention immigration or place of birth, this is most likely endemic-type Burkitt lymphoma due to underlying EBV infection.
-The description of a rapidly enlarging neck mass with neoplastic histopathologic results is a classic association for this form of lymphoma.
+Although this vignette does not mention immigration or place of birth, this is most likely nasopharyngeal carcinoma due to underlying EBV infection.
+The description of a rapidly enlarging neck mass with neoplastic histopathologic results is a classic association for this type of neoplasm.

 36. A- This patient has developed slipped capital femoral epiphysis (SCFE).
 This is evidenced by knee pain (referred), reduced hip range of motion on internal rotation, abduction, and flexion, and anterior hip tenderness.
 SCFE is most common in adolescent males (ages 10-16).
 It is commonly associated with obesity.
 This patient has exam findings of obesity and insulin resistance (BMI > 30), including acanthosis nigricans.
 (A) Although a family history of SCFE is a risk factor, this patient does not endorse such a history.
 (C) Medication use, especially corticosteroids, is associated with avascular necrosis.
 This is a potential complication of SCFE but not a risk factor.
 (D) Previous fractures do not increase the risk of SCFE, although current trauma does.
 (E) Physical activity is associated with potential overuse myalgia and arthralgia but is unlikely to cause SCFE.